lm3nitro/Projects/New/Firewall Evasion.md

 ### Set TTL :

-The `--ttl` option in Nmap autellows you to specify TTL value for the packets sent during a scan.
+The `--ttl` option in Nmap allows you to specify TTL value for the packets sent during a scan.
 TTL is a field in the IP header that specifies the maximum number of hops a packet can take before it is discarded.
 Each router that forwards the packet decrements the TTL value by one.
 This option might be useful if you think the default TTL exposes your port scan activities.

 ```
 nmap -sS -Pn --ttl 1 -p80,3389 192.168.91.130 -nnvvv --packet-trace